 Latest News from the Race

 Organisers of the Tour de France, Amaury Sport Organisation (ASO), have revealed the route of the 2020 Tour de France at the Palais des Congrès in Paris on Tuesday October 15.
-The 107th edition of the Grande Boucle will begin in Nice on June 27 and conclude on July 19 in Paris.
+After delays due to the COVID-19 coronavirus pandemic, the 107th edition of the Grande Boucle is scheduled to begin in Nice on August 29 and conclude on September 20 in Paris.

 The Grand Départ will take place in and around the coastal mediterranean city of Nice.
-It will begin with a 156km road stage on Saturday, June 27, followed by a 190km road stage the next day on Sunday, June 28.
+It will begin with a 156km road stage on Saturday, August 29, followed by a 190km road stage the next day.

 ASO have routed the race through five mountain ranges: Alps, Massif Central, Pyrenees, Jura and the Vosges.
 It will be an unconventional and mountainous route that will include includes 29 categorised climbs and five mountain finishes.

 There will be no finishes on iconic ascents such as L'Alpe d'Huez and Mount Ventoux.
 The stand-out mountain finishes in this edition will happen on the ascents of the Puy Mary in Massif Central on stage 13 and on the Col de la Loze at Méribel in the Alps on stage 17.

 There will be the introduction of four new climbs: Col de la Lusette and Suc au May in the Massif Central, Col de la Hourcère in the Pyrenees and summit of the Col de la Loze.

 2020 Tour de France rescheduled for August 29-September 20

 Tour de France 2020 route revealed

 Tour de France 2020 will be no more difficult to control, says Brailsford